Coventry’s local hero

 Another sacrificial Leyland Lamb

-It was reported that some of the tooling was damaged or broken either before or during the 1973 move to Leyland and it was also alleged that vital parts were missing upon arrival.
-Delays continued but Fleetline production recommenced and after a trail batch of both Atlantean and Fleetline types, London Transport (LT) placed an order for 679 Fleetlines built to a specification partly dictated by LT.
+It was alleged that some of the production tooling was damaged or broken either before or during the 1973 move to Farrington at Leyland and it was also claimed that vital tool parts were missing upon arrival.
+Delays continued but eventually Fleetline production recommenced and after a trail batch of both Atlantean and Fleetline models, London Transport (LT) placed an order for 679 Fleetlines built to a specification partly dictated by LT and colloquially known by LT as the DMS class.

-These proved to be problematic in service though later it was proved that this was caused by LTs refusal to change their engineering plans to match the bus as previous LT designs had been designed bespoke for them right from the drawing board.
-They were soon withdrawn from service yet dozens of operators snapped them up as soon as they were put on sale.
+These proved to be problematic in service though later it was proved that this was caused by an LT refusal to change their engineering plans (coupled with an element of a “not designed by us” attitude from senior LT engineers) to match the bus as previous LT designs had been engineered bespoke for them right from the draughtsman’s pencil by AEC.
+They were soon withdrawn from service yet dozens of operators UK-wide snapped them up as soon as they were put on sale.

 Other users found them reliable and cheap to run, the ultra long lasting and economical Gardner engines made the Fleetline popular as far north as Scotland or as far east as China who bought them by the hundreds.
 By 1980 new laws were coming into force relating to safety and noise levels and Leyland stopped production of the Fleetline in July of that year.
 Leyland had wanted ride of the Fleetline years before and just as the parent company had done with AEC and Bristol despite operator outcry, once great names were killed purely to keep the Leyland name on life support.

-Due to bodybuilder backlogs, the last ever Fleetline to enter service rather fittingly went to a Municipal operator – Cleveland Transit in November 1982.
+Due to bodybuilder backlogs, the last ever Fleetline to enter service rather fittingly went to a Municipal operator – Cleveland Transit in November 1982 despite the chassis being two years old.